Quantum cohomology and toric minimal model programs: Quantum Kirwan surjectivity for toric orbifolds

 \end{proposition}

-\begin{proof}[Proof of Proposition \ref{fractional}] Recall that $\ol{\M}_{1,1}^G(\bA,X,d)$ is the stack of once-marked stable scaled affine gauged maps to $X$ \cite{qkirwan}.
-In general, this compactification allows bubbles in $X \qu G$ and ghost bubbles in $X$ when the points come together.
-However, since $X$ is affine, there are no non-constant holomorphic maps from projective lines to $X$.
-Thus any element of $\ol{\M}_{1,1}^G(\bA,X,d)$ consists of components that are affine gauged maps to $X$, and components that stable maps to $X \qu G$.
-We wish to compute the virtual push-forward under $\ev_\infty: \ol{\M}_{1,1}^G(\bA,X,d) \to \ol{I}_{X \qu G}$ of
+\begin{proof}[Proof of Proposition \ref{fractional}] Recall that $\ovl{\M}_{1,1}^G(\bA,X,d)$ is the stack of once-marked stable scaled affine gauged maps to $X$ \cite{qkirwan1,qkirwan2,qkirwan3}.
+In general, this compactification allows bubbles in $X \qu G$ and ghost bubbles in $X$ when the markings $z_1,\ldots,z_n$ on the domain come together.
+However, since $X$ is affine, there are no non-constant holomorphic maps $u: \P^1 \to X$ from projective lines $\P^1$ to $X$.
+Thus any element of $\ovl{\M}_{1,1}^G(\bA,X,d)$ consists of components that are affine gauged maps to $X$, and components that are stable maps to $X \qu G$.
+We wish to compute the virtual push-forward under $\ev_\infty: \ovl{\M}_{1,1}^G(\bA,X,d) \to \ovl{I}_{X \qu G}$ of

-On the families of affine gauged maps considered here, there is a lift of $\ev_\infty$ from the rigidified inertia stack $\ol{I}_{X \qu G}$ to $I_{X \qu G}$, and we may ignore the rigidification.
+On the families of affine gauged maps considered here, there is a lift of $\ev_\infty$ from the rigidified inertia stack $\ovl{I}_{X \qu G}$ to $I_{X \qu G}$, and we may ignore the rigidification.
 Consider the section

 consisting of the derivatives $u^{(i)}$ of $u$ at the marking $z_1$; note this is well-defined because of the scaling on the domain, that is, we are modding out by translation on the domain only.
-On the stratum $\M_{1,1}^G(\bA,X)$, $\sigma$ has zeroes corresponding to maps with all lower-order terms vanishing, and the restriction of $\ev_\infty$ to $\sigma^{-1}(0)$ defines an isomorphism
+On the stratum $\M_{1,1}^G(\bA,X)$, $\sigma$ has zeroes corresponding to maps with all lower-order terms vanishing.
+The restriction of $\ev_\infty$ to $\sigma^{-1}(0)$ defines an isomorphism